LibreCAD/docs/ref/widgets.rst

 The lower portion of the dock shows a list of layers in the current drawing and are listed in alpha-numeric order.
 In the example above the layers are named "Layer01", "Layer02", and "Layer03".
 Note that layer **0** is a special layer and should not be used.

-Clicking the *Attribute* icon allows users to change the attributes of all entities on the selected layer.
-The attribute include:

 ..  figure:: /images/layerSettings01.png
     :figwidth: 200px
     :align: right